 L64 PNP 320 Historical and Comparative Linguistics

 Historical linguistics focuses on how languages change over time.
 Comparative linguistics focuses on their similarities and differences.
-In this course we trace some of the differences and changes in sound (phonetics and phonology), word formation (morphology), sentence structure (syntax), and meaning (semantics).
+In this course we will trace some of the differences and changes in sound (phonetics and phonology) word formation (morphology), sentence structure (syntax), and meaning (semantics).
 Topics include linguistic universals, the structural and genetic classification of languages, the techniques of reconstructing proto-languages, and the causes of language change.
-Examples from Indo-European languages (for example, Greek, English, and Spanish) and from Native American languages (for example, Quechua and Mayan) are emphasized.
+Examples from Indo-European languages (for example, Greek, English, and Spanish) and from Native American languages (for example, Quechua and Mayan) will be emphasized.
 Prerequisite: Ling 170D.

 Same as L44 Ling 320

 Credit 3 units.
-A&S IQ: LCD, SSC Art: HUM BU: HUM EN: S
+A&S IQ: LCD, SSC Arch: SSC Art: SSC BU: HUM EN: S

 View Sections